ananyan/ananyan.github.io/_projects/2019-03_project.md

 </div>

 ## Overview
-**My Role:** I led this project and conducted the initial interviews as well as a majority of the manufacturing of the final device.
+**My Role:** I led this project and conducted the initial interviews as well as a majority of the manufacturing of the final device
 **Tools/Skills:** User Interviews, User Testing, CAD (Fusion 360), Material Selection
 **Timeline:** March 2019 (1 weekend)
 **Team:** 3 (MechE, AerospaceE, Chemistry)